castle-keep/oss-inventory/README.md

 4. **Customization**: Modify the source code if needed.
 5. **Integration**: Connect with other Odoo modules or third-party systems.

-For businesses without in-house technical expertise, it might be beneficial to seek help from Odoo partners or consultants to ensure a smooth installation and setup process[¹](https://transines.com/odoo-erp-for-inventory-management/).

 Source:

 - (1) [ERP For Inventory Management: Features & Benefits.](https://transines.com/odoo-erp-for-inventory-management/)